Removing State from Network Functions

 The tight coupling of the state can also cause problems with the scaling of network functions.
 Scaling out NAT functions will have the same effect as NAT box failure.
 Packets from flow originating from a different firewall directed to a new instance will result in a failed lookup.

 Network functions form the foundation of modern communication systems, enabling us to connect, share, and collaborate in a digitized world.
-By performing vital tasks such as routing, switching, firewalls, load balancing, NAT, and IDS, network functions ensure smooth and secure data flow across networks.
+Network functions ensure smooth and secure data flow across networks by performing vital tasks such as routing, switching, firewalls, load balancing, NAT, and IDS.
 Understanding the significance of these functions is crucial for businesses and individuals to harness the full potential of the interconnected world we live in today.

 Summary: Removing State From Network Functions